Brace for impact: ECDLP challenges for quantum cryptanalysis: Discussion

 \section{Discussion}

-The ECDLP is in BQP, so in principle a sharp classical-to-quantum transition can be expected once sufficiently large and reliable fault-tolerant quantum computper are built.
-The challenge suite introduced here converts allows converting that abstract statement into an empirically measured phenomenon: a family of $\texttt{secp}k\texttt{k1}$ instances that uses the economically significant Bitcoin curve form while scaling difficulty.
+The ECDLP is in BQP, so in principle a sharp classical-to-quantum transition can be expected once sufficiently large and reliable fault-tolerant quantum computers are built.
+The challenge suite introduced here converts that abstract statement into an empirically measured phenomenon: a family of $\texttt{secp}k\texttt{k1}$ instances that uses the economically significant Bitcoin curve form while scaling difficulty.
 Because the construction is reproducible and the correctness criteria are unambiguous, the same ruler can be used by algorithm designers, hardware teams, and systems engineers without coordination overhead.

 The classical record remains consistent with $\Theta(2^{b/2})$ scaling for generic prime-field curves (Section~\ref{sec:ClassicalResources}); constant-factor engineering wins have not changed the asymptotics.
-In parallel, logical-to-physical translations suggest that credible ECC-256 attacks via Shor's algorithm require mid-$10^{5}$ to low-$10^{6}$ noisy qubits under surface code assumptions, with cat-qubit architectures offering alternative overhead tradeoffs (Section~\ref{sec:QuantumResources}; \cite{Gouzien2023_ECC,Gidney2024_MSCultivation,Gidney2025_RSA2048}) by trading fewer physical qubits for an increased complexity of their architecture.
+In parallel, logical-to-physical translations still place credible ECC-256 attacks via practical Shor schedules in the mid-$10^{5}$ to low-$10^{6}$ noisy-qubit range under surface-code assumptions, with cat-qubit architectures offering alternative overhead tradeoffs (Section~\ref{sec:QuantumResources}; \cite{Gouzien2023_ECC,Gidney2024_MSCultivation,Gidney2025_RSA2048}) by trading fewer physical qubits for an increased complexity of their architecture.
+The newer Chevignard width-optimized ECDLP circuit and the Pinnacle RSA architecture sharpen opposite sides of the design space: the former cuts width but raises total non-Clifford work by orders of magnitude, while the latter shows that a favorable QLDPC architecture can slash factoring qubit counts without yet yielding a directly comparable ECC-256 estimate \cite{Chevignard2026_ECDLP,Webster2026_Pinnacle}.
 Overlaying algorithmic cost with public roadmaps yields a first plausible window for cryptanalytically relevant quantum computers in roughly 2027--2033, albeit with wide error bars.